fanlix/git-svn-ext/README.txt

   you're not pestered about it when performing a git status.

-but the code has been converted to python as one script with sub-commands, supports newer subversion urls, and adds a few new features.
+but the code has been converted to python as one script with sub-commands, supports newer subversion urls (1.6+), and adds a few new features.

 From the usage output: